Battle of Pitnak

 The Battle of Pitnak was fought in 1740 between Nader Shah and Ilbars Khan II, the ruler of the Khiva Khanate.
-Fought in Pitnak, now in Uzbekistan, the battle took place within the framework of Nader's Central Asian campaign.
+Fought at Pitnak, now in Uzbekistan, the battle took place within the framework of Nader's Central Asian campaign.

 Background

 When Nader was in India, the warriors of the Khanate of Khiva periodically attacked and plundered Khorasan.
 In response to this, the crown prince of Nader Shah in Khorasan, Rza Qoli Mirza Afshar, marched into Central Asia and won a victory.
 But Nader did not allow him to continue his attacks.
 Because his goal was to return and carry out a larger campaign under his command.

 After returning from a great victory in India, Nader marched into Central Asia.
 His target was Bukhara judge Abulfaz Khan and Khiva judge Ilbars Khan.
 At the end of 1740, Abulfaz Khan was defeated.
 Abulfaz Khan, who declared that he would submit to Nader after he was defeated, was placed on the head of Turkestan rulership.
 Although such an offer was made to Ilbars Khan, he rejected this offer.